User Guide

 Visual indicators (green = pass, red = blocked) for all active filters:

-• Trend Filter: Shows trend alignment status based on Bollinger Bands
+- • Trend Filter: Shows trend alignment status based on VWAP or Moving Average

 Risk Management Status